GoldenSheepAI/-CodeMonkey-/CONTRIBUTING.md

 ---

-Thank you for contributing to Nanocoder!
+Thank you for contributing to CodeMonkey!
 Your efforts help make local-first AI coding tools more accessible and powerful for everyone.